Wembley Stadium (1923): Rugby league

 In the sport of rugby league, the RFL held its Challenge Cup Final at Wembley from 1929 onwards.
 The stadium was also regularly used by the sport for major international matches, such as Great Britain versus Australia.
-In 1949 the France national rugby league team became the first French national team of any sport to win at Wembley.
+In 1949 the France national rugby league team became the first France national team of any sport to win at Wembley.
 The largest crowd for a Challenge Cup Final at Wembley was set in 1985 when Wigan beat Hull F.C.
 28–24 in front of 99,801 spectators, which as of 2017 remains the second highest rugby league attendance in England behind only the 1954 Challenge Cup Final replay at Bradford's Odsal Stadium when a then world record attendance of 102,575 saw Warrington defeat Halifax 8–4 (the original 1954 cup final at Wembley, drawn 4–4, was played in front of 81,841 fans).

-The stadium set the international record crowd for a rugby league game when 73,631 turned out for the 1992 Rugby League World Cup Final between Great Britain and Australia (since beaten by the 74,468 attendance for the 2013 RLWC Final at Old Trafford).
+The stadium set the international record crowd for a rugby league game when 73,631 turned out for the 1992 Rugby League World Cup final between Great Britain and Australia (since beaten by the 74,468 attendance for the 2013 RLWC Final at Old Trafford).
 The Mal Meninga-led Australian team won the game 10–6 on the back of a Steve Renouf try in the north-east corner and Meninga's goal kicking.
 The 1995 World Cup Final between England and Australia was also played at Wembley with 66,540 spectators watching Australia win 16–8.
 The final of the 1999 Challenge Cup was the last to be played at the stadium and was attended by 73,242 fans, with the annual fixture moving to other grounds (Murrayfield Stadium, Millennium Stadium and Twickenham) before returning to the new Wembley upon its completion in 2007.